oyedeletemitope/oyedeletemitope/README.md

 - 👋 Hi, I’m @oyedeletemitope
 - 👀 I’m a webdeveloper and technical writer,
-- 🌱 love tp challenge myself by taking on projects n
+- 🌱 love to challenge myself by taking on projects n
-- 📫 How to reach me oyedeletemitope76@gmail.com
+- 📫  reach me oyedeletemitope76@gmail.com

 <!---
 oyedeletemitope/oyedeletemitope is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.